sameer-qayyum/praxis-ai/components/dashboard/wizard/Readme.md

    - Calls `saveSheetConnection()` with formatted data
    - Function checks if connection already exists (for update vs. insert)
    - Performs upsert operation in the `google_sheets_connections` table
+   - Sets `requires_authentication` field in the apps table based on user's choice

 4. **User Feedback**:
    - Shows success toast if operation completes successfully